Neel-Pandya/Neel-Pandya/README.md

 ## 👋 Hi, I'm Neel Pandya

-I'm a **Full-Stack Developer** focused on building real-world applications using **Typescript** across the stack.
+I'm a **Full-Stack Web Developer** focused on building real-world applications using **Typescript** across the stack.
 I enjoy understanding how systems work end-to-end and prefer learning by building practical projects rather than just following tutorials.

 ### 🚀 Current Focus